“My Solicitor has taken 25% of my personal injury compensation, is this right?”

 25% of fixed costs is often less than 25% of your compensation.

-The amount of fixed costs varies depending on how much the claim settled for and at what stage in the claim it settled.
-The more it settles for and the later into the claim it settles the more the fixed costs will be.
-Fixed costs are set out in the Civil Procedure Rules which govern personal injury claims.
+The amount of fixed costs varies depending on how much the claim settled for and at which stage in the claim it settled.
+The more it settles for the later into the claim it settles the more the fixed costs will be.
+Fixed costs are set out in the Civil Procedure Rules which govern personal injury claims (see rule 45.18 Tables 6 and 6A; 45.29C Table 6B and 45.29E Table 6C)

 Costs for claims which settle in the Portal for £10,000 are usually fixed between £500 and £900 plus VAT.